trijste/digitalgarden/src/site/notes/Extra Notes/I want to be a forest..md

 reduced to stumps.
 Later,
 the new growth coming in.

-Someday all plantations will be extinct.
+Someday all plantations will be gone.
 Someday all will be forest.
 Again
 I try to focus, but it's wrong.